-Keigh Crespo 39, daughter of Puerto Rican immigrants, was raised in the South Bronx and grew up with the smells and tastes of true Puerto Rican food.
+Keigh Crespo, the daughter of Puerto Rican immigrants, was raised in the South Bronx and grew up with the smells and tastes of true Puerto Rican food.
 Blending native ingredients and cooking traditions with an indigenous savory mix that reflects her prideful culture.

 Keigh received her culinary training at Monroe college in the Bronx.